yearn/yearn-security/SECURITY.md

 ## Receiving Disclosures

-### Directly to Yearn
+### Directly to Obol

-Yearn is committed to working with researchers who submit security vulnerability notifications to us, to resolve those issues on an appropriate timeline, and to perform a coordinated release, giving credit to the reporter if they would so like.
+Obol is committed to working with researchers who submit security vulnerability notifications to us, to resolve those issues on an appropriate timeline, and to perform a coordinated release, giving credit to the reporter if they would so like.

 Please submit issues to **all** of the following main points of contact for security related issues according to the